Lumija plantation and other plantations

 The rubber plantation called La Zacualpa was located in the coastal jungle of the Soconusco department of Chiapasfor details see Peter V. N. Henderson, “Modernization and Change in Mexico: La Zacualpa Rubber Plantation, 1890-1920” in The Hispanic American Historical Review, Vol. 73, No. 2 (May, 1993), pp. 235-260.

 Formed in the mid-188os, the La Zacualpa-Hidalgo Rubber Corporation, a Nevada corporation with its headquarters in San Francisco, represented both British and U.S. interests.
 Its principal shareholder and one of its directors, a British citizen named Oliver Herbert Harrison, invested millions of dollars in the company.
-He and corporate president E. R. Stackable, an American, sent one William Fisher and a colleague to clear the jungle and plant approximately18,000 acres of castilloa elastica, the domestic Mexican rubber tree, on the property.
+He and corporate president E. R. Stackable, an American, sent one William Fisher and a colleague to clear the jungle and plant approximately 18,000 acres of castilloa elastica, the domestic Mexican rubber tree, on the property.
 The corporation reserved the remaining 12,000 acres for immediate use as pasturage and future development.

 The Revolution affected La Zacualpa through the reformist legislation enacted by Governor General Jesús Agustín Castro between October and December 1914.
 The most important bill, the Ley de Obreros (Workers' Law) of 30 October 1914Periódico Oficial, Tomo XXXI, Núm.
 104, 31 October 1914, mandated changes in agrarian labour practices statewide.
 Castro's legislation, which was apparently drafted following a brain-storming session with other Constitutionalist leaders, abolished debt peonage in Chiapas.
 Landlords could no longer use the courts to collect a peon's debts.
 Agricultural wages had to be paid in cash, not scrip or merchandise, and the statute established a variable minimum wage according to district.
-Field laborers were not permitted to work more than ten hours a day, and they received a form of workers' compensation if injured on the job.
+Field labourers were not permitted to work more than ten hours a day, and they received a form of workers' compensation if injured on the job.
 The law also abolished the debt-collecting mechanism of the tiendas de raya, and allowed peones to use the landlord's water and firewood.
 Peones could also graze as many as six head of cattle or horses on an estate.
 The landlord had to provide housing, medical attention, and free schooling for all children resident on the estate, who, moreover, were barred from working.
 If the landlord violated any of these provisions, the statute threatened prison terms, fines, and even confiscation of the estate.
 As an additional enforcement mechanism, the law established special commissions under the jurisdiction of local military commanders that made bimonthly, random inspections of estates.
 In exchange for these benefits, the law obligated the peones to work honestly and energetically.

 Among the archives that were thrown into landfill by the new owners of the American Bank Note Company was correspondence from 1914 for notes for the Zacualpa Hidalgo Rubber CoABNC, 40238.00.
 These will have referred to an issue contemplated (and possible effected) during the revolution.